quackduck/devzat/Admin's Manual.md

 ```

 #### Using the Twitter integration
-Devzat supports sending updates about who is online on Twitter.
+Devzat supports posting updates about who is online to Twitter.
 Start by creating a new app through a [Twitter developer account](https://developer.twitter.com/en/apply/user) (note: Twitter's API is now paid).

 Now add in the relevant keys to your integration config file:
 ```yaml